 Fresh cold-pressed juice will last for up to 72 hours if it is refrigerated.
 That is the general shelf life of these juices.
 However, some factors affect the shelf life of your homemade juice.
 Let’s consider some of them.

-If you use products that is rotting or isn’t fresh, oxidation will have already started, and this will reduce the longevity of your juice.
+If you use products that are rotting or aren’t fresh, oxidation will have already started, and this will reduce the longevity of your juice.
 Therefore, ensure that you buy your produce from a reliable source.

-If juice has high acidity, it will likely last longer than juice with lower acidity.
-For instance, lemon juice will last for longer than carrot juice because of the acidic content.
+Acidity: If juice has high acidity, it will likely last longer than juice with lower acidity.
+For instance, lemon juice will last for longer than carrot juice because of its acidic content.
 Adding acidic juice to your juice will help to lengthen the shelf life.

 By considering all of these factors, you should get around 3 to 5 days out of your raw, cold-pressed juice.